 First and foremost, anything by Fromental Halévy (1799-1862) that isn’t La Juive.

 Halévy was the leader of the French school of opera composers; he was praised for his profound science (sometimes too advanced for contemporaries used to simpler stuff), his dramatic understanding, and his penetrating melancholy.

 At the very least L’Eclair (1835) (a musical tour de force with only four singers and no chorus, written to prove that the success of La Juive didn’t rely on spectacle) and the three opéras-comiques of the late 1840s, Les Mousquetaires de la Reine (1846), Le val d’Andorre (1848), and La fée aux roses (1849), three of the biggest successes in that theatre’s history.

-Perhaps also Le Shérif (1839) (Berlioz: ““Never has M. Halévy been so abundant, so rich, and above all so original… I experienced almost from start to finish that rare pleasure that bold, novel, and skilfully co-ordinated compositions give to musicians.”); Le Guitarrero (1841); and La dame de pique (1850), a clever plot whose score has been called a magnificent jewel case.
+Perhaps also Le Shérif (1839) (Berlioz: “Never has M. Halévy been so abundant, so rich, and above all so original… I experienced almost from start to finish that rare pleasure that bold, novel, and skilfully co-ordinated compositions give to musicians.”); Le Guitarrero (1841); and La dame de pique (1850), a clever plot whose score has been called a magnificent casket of jewels.

 Apart from Halévy…

 Étienne Méhul: Euphrosine (1790) and Mélidore et Phrosine (1794).
 Early landmarks in Romantic opera, praised by Berlioz.

 Jean-François Le Sueur: Ossian (1804), an epic work that anticipates grand opéra; Napoleon liked it.